All you need to know about Drinking Water

 Advantages of Drinking Water

 Water provides plenty of advantages to our body.
 Our bodies are around 60% of water.
-We should drink at least 8 glasses of water per day to get its benefits.
+We should consume recomended amount of water per day to reap its benefits.
 Some advantages are:

 - Water increases brain power and provides energy.